testng-team/testng-eclipse/README.md

 ## Install Snapshot

-The update site to install snapshot versions of the TestNG is:
+The update site to install snapshot versions of the TestNG Eclipse plug-in is:

 `http://testng.org/eclipse-beta`